<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/0198544fd2514a0fb72f9b9f75905f7f/pixel?tag=ViewContent&amp;noscript=1">

 2. Set your Location

 After you create an account on Craigslist, you need to set your location.
-Make sure that the location is where you want your hires will be based.
+Make sure that the location is where you want your hires to be based.

 This is a very common mistake - a lot of hiring managers will post their home/office location (for example: San Francisco) even though they are hiring for a store in another location (for example: Sacramento).
 You might get a lot of views for your job posting, but they won’t convert to actual hires if the location is set incorrectly.